 We require all new students to attend orientation sessions that introduce you to campus resources, support services, curriculum, financial aid, field instruction and technology.
-New students in the campus-based MSW program also participate in a community immersion experience in which faculty-led teams explore Southern California’s urban neighborhoods to help students begin thinking about the influence communities and social networks have on people’s lives.
 An international student adviser also is available to help foreign students become oriented to the school.

 Is student housing available?

 Yes.
 Around the University Park campus, USC Housing Services offers a wide variety of housing options for graduate students, from residence halls to apartments.
 Most MSW students do not live in university housing since the Los Angeles area has numerous interesting communities in which to live, many within a reasonable commuting distance from USC.
 If you decide to apply for housing, we recommend that you meet the January 15 application deadline for the MSW program so that you can receive your admission decision as early as possible — housing applications may only be submitted once you have been admitted to USC.